Ambysoft logo

-How to Measure Anything 2nd Edition This survey was performed during the month of November 2011 and there was 168 respondents.
+This open research into agility at scale was performed during the month of November 2011 and there was 168 respondents.
 I co-designed this survey with Paul Gorans, the lead of the Accelerated Solution Delivery (ASD) practice within IBM Global Services.
-The survey was announced in on several agile mailing lists, on my Twitter feed.
+The survey was announced in on several agile mailing lists, on my Twitter feed. |

 The Survey Results